RAMYA-M-08/QuickMart-ecommerce/README.md

 ## 🔷 Usage

 1. Open [http://localhost:5000/homepage.html](http://localhost:5000/homepage.html) in your browser
-2. Users must Sign up or Log in to explore the platform.
+2. Users must Sign up or Log in to explore the platform
 3. Admins can access the admin panel at [http://localhost:7000/adminlogin.html](http://localhost:7000/adminlogin.html)

      **Credentials for Admin login**